dandysrt/url_shortener/README.md

 URL storage service is customizable depending on preference with adherence to the URLTABSTRACT abstract class' function calls.
-In order to use a custom storage service, build your own urltable.py with URLTABLE class object, and wrap your storage and retrieval calls according to the URLABSTRACT function calls.
+In order to use a custom storage service, build your own urltable.py with URLTABLE class object, and wrap your storage and retrieval calls according to the URLTABSTRACT function calls.
+Because I decided to have a bit of fun, this url shortener is unique in that it does not utilize a base62/72 bijective function in order to build its keys, but instead uses the sum of the ascii values for the generated integer - lowercase English characters for key creation.
+By default, an explicit, dynamic hash-table implementation is already provided...
+(I realize Python already has a dictionary that can be used instead, this was more fun).
-By default, a dynamic hash-table implementation is already provided, simply follow the Quick Start Guide to get started.
+Simply follow the Quick Start Guide to get started.

 ## Features
 * Importable Class-based structure